-Medial moraines form where the lateral moraines of two tributary glaciers join together in the middle of a larger glacier (
+- Medial moraines form where the lateral moraines of two tributary glaciers join together in the middle of a larger glacier (Figure below).

-The long, dark lines on a glacier in Switzerland are medial and lateral moraines.
+The long, dark lines on a glacier in Alaska are medial and lateral moraines.

 (a) An esker is a winding ridge of sand and gravel deposited under a glacier by a stream of meltwater. (b) A drumlin is an asymmetrical hill made of sediments that points in the direction the ice moved.
 Usually drumlins are found in groups called drumlin fields.